i-sajidahmed/technical_challenge/README.md

 ## Microservices Deployment
 For automating microservices deployment, I choose Github Actions and Argo CD.
 CI using Github Actions and Argo CD with GitOps approach for Continous Deployment

-I would use multistage builds with security best practices such as using distroless images where it is appropriate for building the container images.
+For building container images, I would use multistage builds with security best practices such as using distroless images and non-root users.

 **Given below is a snippet of a Dockerfile for a GO app.**
 ```